KMD2/MobileApp-Emotive.Emotions.Music/Readme.md

 ![Connected headset](Images/desktop_app_recording.png)

 ## Mobile Application

+ 1. Clone the repository.
+Go to **Mobile_Application** directory and open the project **EmoMusic_new** with Android Studio and download the application.

- 1. Sign in to the mobile application.
+ 2. Sign in to the mobile application.
 The Id is your Emotiv headset unique id.

  <img src = "Images/login_page.jpeg" width = "400"/>

- 2. The main page consists of 8 buttons.
+ 3. The main page consists of 8 buttons.
 The third till the eighth buttons each corresponds to one of the six emotions: Interest, Stress, Relaxation, Excitement, Engagement and Focus.
 Each button displays the current level of the intended emotion in percentages.
 (For emotions, the figure on the left shows no readings which means that the headset is not connected.
 The figure on the right displays the real time readings )

    <img src="Images/main.jpeg" width="400" />